bihealth/kiosc-server/docs/source/index.rst

 Kiosc is NOT

-- A tool to create docker images;
+- A tool to create Docker images;
 - For constraining and scaling resources allocated to containers;
 - For running Docker images without webserver (you can do that, but you likely won't benefit much from it);